jackyzha0/jackyzha0.github.io/content/thoughts/organizing-systems.md

 There are inherent tradeoffs in an organizing system, what is the goal?
 What are we optimizing for?

+A set of resources is then transformed by an organizing system when the resources are described or arranged to enable interactions with them.

+### Goals
+1. Storing
+2. Retrieving
+3. Minimizing effort to find (increased scale means increased difficulty of finding things)

+Not all users have the same goals!
+How do we address this?

 ### Three Tiers of Organizing Systems
 1. User interface or presentation components where users or other applications interact with the data
 2. Business logic or functions that use the data